radcamp/radcamp.github.io/LatinAmerica2026/exercises/ipyrad-CLI-FullTutorial.md

 were used for this step, how many loci were found and locus coverage stats.
 Use `less` to open the stats file.

-**TODO**: Break this up with explanation between each section.
-Potentially skip any of the stats that are less interesting or relevant for beginners.

 ```bash
 $ less peddrad_reference/denovo.stats.txt
 ```